Monday, 20 October 2025

 However, here's the thing; I'm not sure that it entirely worked.
 Odegaard dropped back regularly to pick up the ball, whilst Eze stayed closer to Gyokeres up top, but without an extra man coming from deep to disrupt the opposition it was occasionally difficult to find room against Nuno's now trademark 8-1-1 (!) formation.
 Saying that, Arteta had clearly targeted the left hand side of West Ham's defence, and looked to overload that area with Timber, of all players, often finding himself the furthest man forward.

-In truth there wasn't much opportunity to build up a body of evidence for the twin 10s, as Odegaard's early clash of limbs with Summerville firstly restricted him and then forced him off within the first 30 minutes (thus, by the way, creating a dubious record as the first man to go off injured three times in the first half of a home Premier League game).
-He left the ground with his knee in a brace, and has by all accounts done some damage to his medial cruciate ligament.
-It may be some weeks before we see him again; but at least it's to the anterior cruciate ligament; which would have meant months out.
+In truth there wasn't much opportunity to build up a body of evidence for the twin 10s, as Odegaard's early clash of limbs with Summerville firstly restricted him and then forced him off within the first 30 minutes (thus, by the way, creating a dubious record as the first man to go off injured three times in the first half of successive Premier League games).
+He left the ground with his knee in a brace, and has by all accounts done some damage to his medial collateral ligament.
+It may be some weeks before we see him again; but at least it's not to the anterior cruciate ligament; which would have meant months out.

 Interestingly, whilst Arteta could have gone for Nwaneri to replace the skipper he went for the safer option of Zubimendi.
 I'm not sure if this is a reflection of a fall from grace for the youngster, but it's clear that the signing of Eze has drastically cut down on his playing time.
 But what the change did mean was that Rice was suddenly free to make some of his familiar forward runs, and he started to drag the West Ham midfield around.
 With Timber's presence - plus the occasional overload from Calafiori, of all people (nominally playing left back but with license to pop up wherever he fancied) - in forward positions on the right, and Rice pushing forward on the left, West Ham were really suffering as they were completely suffocated.
 Zubimendi himself was superb, and now appears to be completely acclimatised to the Premier League.
 What a player he is!